Earl McRae: Early life

-Born Earl Gerald Piche in Toronto to Betty Piche, a homemaker, and Earl Piche, a soldier with The Algonquin Regiment in the Canadian Army, he was raised by his mother and step-father, William "Bill" McRae, after his father, Earl Piche, was killed overseas during the war in 1945.
+He was born Earl Gerald Piche in Toronto to Betty Piche, a homemaker, and Earl Piche, a soldier with The Algonquin Regiment in the Canadian Army.
+He was raised by his mother and step-father, William "Bill" McRae, after his father, Earl Piche, was killed overseas during the war in 1945.
 He was soon given his step-father's last name of McRae.

 McRae came from a family of war veterans, as his own father and uncle were both killed in action during World War II, while his grandfathers, as well as step-father Bill McRae, were all decorated war veterans.
-This would inspire McRae to devote much of his time to veterans causes and affairs, later earning him The Friendship Award, the highest civilian honour, from The Royal Canadian Legion.
+This would inspire McRae to devote much of his time to veterans causes and affairs, later earning him the Friendship Award, the highest civilian honour, from the Royal Canadian Legion.

 With Bill McRae being in the Royal Canadian Air Force during peacetime, McRae was a so-called army brat, moving around with his family every few years.

 Career

 After a brief encounter with university, at 19 years of age, McRae dropped out and instead began work at the now-defunct Ottawa Journal as a writer covering the teenage music scene in Ottawa.
 He later worked at the Cornwall Standard-Freeholder and then the Peterborough Examiner as a general assignment reporter.
-It was during his time at the Cornwall paper in November 1963 when McRae experienced the arguably most-defining and shocking news story of the 20th century: the Assassination of John F. Kennedy:
+It was during his time at the Cornwall paper in November 1963 when McRae experienced the arguably most-defining and shocking news story of the 20th century: the assassination of John F. Kennedy:

 "When President Kennedy was assassinated I was eating a B.C.
 Delicious apple at my desk in the newsroom of the Cornwall Standard-Freeholder.
 The single teletype machine suddenly began chattering, its bulletin bell ringing, and news editor Paul Cragg ran back to check and shouted: 'Oh my God -- Kennedy's been shot in Dallas!'
 I know exactly what I was wearing.

 I can see, hear, and feel it all as if it happened this morning.